PowerShellCrack/PSIntuneCertificateManager/README.md

 - **AzureEnvironment** - Options are: _Public, USGov_.
 USDod is an option but not tested.
 Defaults to _Public_
 - **PlatformType** - Options are: _Windows, iOS, MacOS, AndroidASOP, AndroidAdmin, AndroidEnterprise_.
 Defaults to _Windows_
 - **AssignPolicySet** - NOT READY.
 Provide the Policy Set or ID to assign the certificates to.
 - **AssignAADGroup** - Provide the Azure AD Group or ID to assign each certificate to.
-COMING SOON: If policy set is specified it will check for that assignment as well.
 - **JSONOnly** - Switch.
 Only imports JSON files in the JSON folder.
 Ignores any cer file in the Root, Intermediate, and User folders
 - **IncludeExpired** - Switch.
-Imports certificates that are expired as well.
-Any JSON that doesn't have the populated description with _Expires:_ will import
+Creates certificates profile that are expired as well.
+> Any JSON that doesn't have the populated description with _Expires:_ will import

 ## Remove Options